Viorica Cortez

 Viorica Cortez (born 26 December 1935) is a noted Romanian-born mezzo-soprano, later French by naturalisation.
-Starting her operatic and concert career in the mid-1960s, she went on to become one of the most prominent female performers of the '70s and '80s.
-An example of professional longevity, she is present on some of the most prestigious European opera scenes.
+Starting her operatic and concert career in the mid-1960s, she went on to become one of the most prominent female performers of the 1970s and 1980s, and continued singing for many years after that.

 Early life

-With a well-determined Spanish origin, Viorica Cortez is the eldest sister of the soprano Mioara Cortez, and of Ștefania Șerban, a professor of piano.
-She was born in Bucium, a village in the vicinity (nowadays a neighbourhood) of Iași.
+Viorica Cortez was born in Bucium, a village that is now part of Iași, into a family with Spanish origins.
+She is the eldest sister of the soprano Mioara Cortez, and of Ștefania Șerban, a professor of piano.
 Cortez enjoyed an artistic milieu in her parents' house, finding her passion and intense desire of studying music.
-Later on, she was admitted to the Iași Conservatory and, for her final three years of academic studies, she switched to Bucharest's Ciprian Porumbescu Conservatory.
-In Iași, at only 17, Cortez made her debut in the alto part of Beethoven's Ninth Symphony.
-She then toured the towns of Moldavia for years, almost exclusively in vocal-symphonical repertoire.
+She studied at the Iași Conservatory and then for three years at Bucharest's Ciprian Porumbescu Conservatory.
+In Iași, at the age of 17, Cortez sang the solo alto part in Beethoven's Ninth Symphony; she continued singing solo voice parts with symphony orchestras in Moldavia for a number of years.